 - Interpretation of Teaching Related Policies/Faculty Handbook: The online faculty handbook is maintained by the Office of Faculty Affairs.
 The Faculty Affairs Office provides support and resources for the promotion and tenure process, faculty development opportunities, recognition of faculty achievements and assistance for new faculty.
 The Office also assists units in recruiting, developing and retaining distinguished faculty.

-- The Office of Information Technology is committed to helping faculty members use information technology to enhance teaching, learning, and research.
-Teaching support includes ELMS (powered by Blackboard), UMEG, Coursemail, Clickers, Course Reserves, Course Evaluations, Technology Classrooms, OIT Computer Labs, Podcasting/audio recording, and Learning Technologies.
+- The Division of Information Technology is committed to helping faculty members use information technology to enhance teaching, learning, and research.
+Teaching support includes ELMS (powered by Blackboard), UMEG, Coursemail, Clickers, Course Reserves, Course Experiences, Technology Classrooms, OIT Computer Labs, Podcasting/audio recording, and Learning Technologies.

 - The University Libraries Guide for Faculty and Students offers information about the different libraries on campus, liaison librarians, library instruction, and many other services available to facilitate teaching.